Ali Gul Pir

-Ali Gul Pir (علی گل پیر; born 14 February 1986) is a Pakistani rapper, television and voice actor, Brand ambassador and stand-up comedian.
+Ali Gul Pir (علی گل پیر; born 14 February 1986) is a Pakistani rapper, television and voice actor, brand ambassador and comedian.
 He achieved popularity with his first single, "Waderai Ka Beta", a comedy song about political elites in Pakistan at the helm of affairs and the culture surrounding it.

-Early life
+Biography

-Ali Gul Pir was born to a feudal lord family of Dadu District.
+Pir was born to a Sindhi feudal lord family of Dadu District.

-Career

-Ali Gul Pir started his career as an actor in stand-up comedy roles later turning into a singer.
+Pir started his career as an actor in stand-up comedies, later turning into a singer.
 His political and social debut single Waderai Ka Beta was popular, with half a million hits on YouTube within a week of its release in June 2012.

-He was nominated as the Best Newcomer in Music category of 1st Hum Awards on 12 March 2013.
+He was nominated for the Best Newcomer in Music category at 1st Hum Awards on 12 March 2013.